-Prior to the formal opening of the pre-contractual procedures, and in accordance with the transparency principle, the contracting authorities should disclose their annual procurement plan in a prior information notice that complies with the model provided in Appendix I of EC Regulation No. 842/2011, of 19 August 2011, for publication in the Official Journal of the European Union (OJEU).
+Prior to the formal opening of the pre-contractual procedures, and in accordance with the transparency principle, the contracting authorities should disclose their annual procurement plan in a prior information notice according to the Public Sector Directive, for publication in the Official Journal of the European Union (OJEU).

-Regarding agreements concerning utilities, the same must submit a periodic indicative notice, in accordance with the model in Appendix IV of Regulation 842/2011, for publication in the OJEU.
+Regarding agreements concerning utilities, the same must submit a periodic indicative notice in accordance with the Utilities Directive.

-Moreover, all competitive tenders must be launched through publication of a tender notice, which may be at a national level - published in the Portuguese Official Gazette - or the European level if the contract's value exceeds Community thresholds.
+Moreover, all competitive tenders must be launched through publication of a tender notice, which may be at the national level (i.e., published in the Portuguese Official Gazette) or the European level if the contract's value exceeds EC thresholds.